lead generation channels

-In an ideal world, you’d build a great product, and people would line up to buy what you’re selling.
-In this world, customer lead generation is essential—and knowing how to work with the primary lead generation channels is a key ingredient in that.
+In an ideal world, you would create an excellent product, and customers would eagerly purchase it.
+In reality, customer lead generation is crucial, and understanding how to utilize the primary lead generation channels is vital.

-How to navigate the sometimes intricate and noisy world of marketing channels to get more leads into your top-of-the-funnel (and then convert them into customers)?
+How can you effectively navigate the often complex and noisy realm of marketing channels to attract more leads into your sales funnel and convert them into customers?

 Almost every channel of communication can be a lead generation channel.
 However, some are better than others.